Panel beater

-Panel beater or panelbeater is a term used in some Commonwealth countries to describe a person who repairs vehicle bodies back to their factory state after having been damaged (e.g., after being involved in a collision).
-In the United States and Canada, the same job is done by an auto body mechanic.
+Panel beater or panelbeater is a term used in some Commonwealth countries to describe a person who restores vehicle bodies back to their factory state after having been damaged (e.g., after being involved in a collision).
+In the United States and Canada, the same job is done by an auto body technician or sheet metal worker.

 Description

 Panel beaters repair body work using skills such as planishing and metalworking techniques, welding, use of putty fillers, and other skills.
 Accident repair may require the panel beater to repair or replace parts of a vehicle.
 These parts may be made from various metals including steels and alloys, many different plastics, fibreglass and others.

 The common panel beater will work on everyday vehicles, cars, vans or 4WDs.
 Specialised areas include repairs to motorcycles, trucks and even aircraft.
 Some panel beaters also work exclusively on vehicle restorations, and do not repair smash work at all.
 Others may specialise in body customisation such as is seen on hot rods.